-This project consists of several components to enhance the Richmond Riverfront.
-The project’s main aspect is the adaptive re-use of an existing bridge structure over a former hydroelectric dam — 20 feet above a river — to create a pedestrian walkway and connectivity to park space on Brown’s Island.
+Consisting of several components to enhance the Richmond Riverfront, this project’s main aspect is the adaptive re-use of an existing bridge structure over a former hydroelectric dam — 20 feet above a river — to create a pedestrian walkway and connectivity to park space on Brown’s Island.

 The new T. Tyler Potterfield Memorial Bridge is named for the late T. Tyler Potterfield, a senior planner in Richmond’s Department of Planning and Development Review who contributed to the development and adoption of the Riverfront Plan.
 Potterfield first began work in Richmond in 1991 and later served as secretary to both the Commission of Architectural Review and the Urban Design Committee.